Managing uncertainty is something our brain loves to do. And it loves even more to be helped.

 From open possibilities, to there are 3 options

-From questions in a survey, to you are half a way of the survey
+From questions in a survey, to you are half way through the survey

 From we will continue tomorrow, to this is what will happen tomorrow